alirezadori/thesis/README.md

-The thesis is written in Persian
+The thesis is in Persian